 The input data are the active power values read from the smart meter.
 Since there is a large amount of data (over the months), the input and output should be split using the sliding windows.
-Assuming that the selected window size is w, the input data are split as (t: t + w - 1) from the starting of sample t by shifting with a certain step for each time.
-When sliding windows are set, they are evaluated by 1D convolutional layers to obtain highlevel features, which are given as an input to the GRU.
+Assuming that the selected window size is w, the input data is split as (t:t+w-1) from the starting of sample t by shifting with a certain step for each time.
+When sliding windows are set, they are evaluated by 1D convolutional layers to obtain high-level features, which are given as an input to the GRU.
 Afterward, GRU layers evaluate the data as dependent on historical data and identify the actively operating appliances.
-To improve the performance, they can be used with bidirectional layers, which make it possible to analyze the time series forward and backward.

-Ultimately, a larger model is obtained with access to more context.
-The designed model consists of one input, one convolutional, and two bidirectional GRUs as well as two fully connected layers.
-For the convolutional layer, the filter size and number of filters are selected as three and 64, respectively.
+In order to improve the performance, they can be used with bidirectional layers, which make it possible to analyze the time-series forward and backward.
+Ultimately a larger model is obtained with access to more context.
+The designed model consists of one input, one convolutional, two bidirectional GRUs, and two fully connected layers.
+For the convolutional layer, filter size and number of filters are selected 3 and 64, respectively.
 The GRU layers have 256 nodes, while the first fully connected layer has 128 nodes.
-The hyperbolic tangent is used in all hidden layers as the activation function.
+Hyperbolic tangent is used in all hidden layers as the activation function.